daneng1/daneng1/README.md

 Prior to learning to code, I spent several years working in the commercial photography industry where I learned the value of collaboration, built a strong work ethic, and found that I'm pretty good at problem solving.

-Top5 qualities I bring to my work:
+Top 5 qualities I bring to my work:

 - Integrity
 - Generosity